Azure/azure-sdk-for-net/sdk/healthinsights/Azure.Health.Insights.CancerProfiling/samples/Sample01_InferCancerProfile.md

 };
 patient1.Data.Add(patientDocument3);

-// Set configuration to include evidence for the cancer staging inferences var configuration = new OncoPhenotypeModelConfiguration() { IncludeEvidence = true };
+// Set configuration to include evidence for the cancer staging inferences and to check for whether a cancer case exists in the text var configuration = new OncoPhenotypeModelConfiguration() { IncludeEvidence = true, CheckForCancerCase = true };

 // Create OncoPhenotypeData with patient and configration var oncoPhenotypeData = new OncoPhenotypeData(new List<PatientRecord> { patient1 }) { Configuration = configuration };